To be eligible for enrollment into a paramedic course, you need to meet the following minimum requirements:

 - Advanced Medical Life Support (AMLS)

-Some of these courses are offered through the Center for Prehospital Care and many more are offered through local community colleges and programs.
+Some of these courses are offered through the Center for Prehospital Care and many more are offered through local community colleges.

 Internet Access: Reliable internet access is mandatory.
 A DSL/cable modem connection of at least 1.5 mbps is required, with 3 mbps or greater preferred.